 How does the Vanderbilt Graduate program compare to others?
-Our Audiology program ranked #1 and our Speech-Language Pathology program ranked #5 in the 2009 Edition of '
+Our Audiology program and our Speech-Language Pathology program ranked #1 in the 2016 Edition of '

 What are the entrance requirements for the Vanderbilt Ph.D.
 Program?
 All applications to Vanderbilt s Ph.D. in audiology, speech-language pathology and hearing and speech sciences are electronic.
 Ph.D. applicants must submit an online application form as well as official transcripts of all relevant previous degrees, recent GREs (verbal , quantitative, analytical), and at least three letters of recommendation.
 Although there are no set criteria for these various aspects of the PhD application, the completed application of successful applicants must be consistent with Vanderbilt standards.
 Our decision to admit a student to the PhD program is based on a composite of information about the applicant, not merely one variable.
 Again, within this mosaic of information, we seek consistency of abilities and performance as reflected in letters of recommendation, grades, and GRE scores.
 The students statement of purpose submitted with the application is also an important indicator of scholarly potential.